Offroadcode/Offroadcode-Starter-Kit/README.md

 It might also be prudent once everything is installed, to run `grunt devupdates` if you've not used this starter kit for a while.
 This will check for any updates to devDepenedencies and dependencies and advise which versions are current.

-Dev updates is currently set to just report what updates are available and not automatically update so if you do wish to update, edit the version numbers in package.json.
+Dev updates is currently set to just report what updates are available and not automatically update so if you do wish to update, edit the version numbers in the `package.json` file in the project root.

-###The basic tasks it performs are:
+##Grunt tasks

-**Minifies JS and then concatenates all the files into a single file**
+**JS Minify & Concatenation**

-If you need to add new JS files to the project, simply drop them into /js/app/ and Grunt does the rest.
+If you need to add new JS files to the project, simply drop them into `/js/app/` and Grunt will minify and concatenate everything.

-You don't need to reference them in the HTML, Grunt will run the task and compile them all into production.js
+You don't need to reference them in the HTML, Grunt will run the task and compile them all into `production.js` which is referenced at the bottom of your HTML template above the `</body>` tag.

-For the time being, files in /js/libs/ need referencing in HTML and are not processed in Grunt.
+For the time being, files in `/js/libs/` need referencing in HTML and are not processed in Grunt.

 **Image optimisation**